arabella/Auto24Tests/README.md

 select Make Audi

-Check the value in Make input is rest to 'all'
+check the value in Make input is reset to 'all'

 #2